whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Welfarism_](/types-of-utilitarianism#welfarism)

 Welfarism is the view that only the _welfare_ (also called _well-being_) of individuals determines how good a particular state of the world is.
-Philosophers use the term wellbeing to describe everything that is good for a person in itself, as opposed to things only instrumentally good for a person.
-For example, money can buy many useful things and is thus good for a person instrumentally, but it is not a component of their wellbeing.
+Philosophers use the term well-being to describe everything that is good for a person in itself, as opposed to things only instrumentally good for a person.
+For example, money can buy many useful things and is thus good for a person instrumentally, but it is not a component of their well-being.

 Welfarism is one of the [four elements of utilitarian ethical theories](/types-of-utilitarianism#the-four-elements-of-utilitarianism).

-There are various types of welfarism, each of which regards different things as the constituents of wellbeing.
+There are various types of welfarism, each of which regards different things as the constituents of well-being.
 The three most prevalent welfarist theories are [_hedonism_](/theories-of-wellbeing#hedonism), [_desire theories_](/theories-of-wellbeing#desire-theories), and [_objective list theories_](/theories-of-wellbeing#objective-list-theories).

 _External links:_ [Welfarism](https://plato.stanford.edu/entries/well-being/#Wel), The Stanford Encyclopedia of Philosophy